Skip to Content

 6. Ice Cream With an Asian Accent

-almond cookie ice cream from china tow ice cream factory is full of almost flavor and bits of cookies. one scoop comes in the cup with the store's ice-cream-eating dragon
+Almond cookie ice cream from china tow ice cream factory is full of almost flavor and bits of cookies.
+One scoop comes in the cup with the store's ice-cream-eating dragon

 For many New Yorkers Chinatown Ice Cream Factory is the ice cream shop.
 It’s a somewhat dinky-lookingstore tuckd away on Bayard Street, where’s its surrounded by noodle-and-roast-pork joints and tchotchke shops.
 But if you’re in Chinatown, seek it out.